COVID-19 Requirements for Visitors

 - In the courtrooms, observers and participants may sit in the gallery on the designated marked seats only.
 No one may approach the bench without the permission of the Assigned Judge.
 Everyone is encouraged to remain outside the courtroom until their case is called.
 Witnesses are encouraged to remain outside the courtroom until they are called.
 The witness will testify from the marked witness seat.

-- Exhibits should be made available in electronic format in advance of the hearing so that they are not passed back and forth between multiple people in the courtroom.
+- Except in jury trials and where directed otherwise by the Assigned Judge, exhibits should be made available in electronic format in advance of the hearing so that they are not passed back and forth between multiple people in the courtroom.
 Contact the Assigned Judge for instructions on exhibits and copies of their evidence protocols and procedures.

-- Any court conducting a calendar of essential matters shall take precautions to stagger matters appropriately and limit the size of the calendar to avoid large gatherings.
+- Any court conducting an in-person calendar of matters shall take precautions to stagger matters appropriately and limit the size of the calendar to avoid large gatherings.

 Judges' Office Telephone Numbers